Use cases

 • Availability windows, unavailability, and substitution readiness

-Connected to the rest of the plan
+How does workload connect to the rest of the plan?

 Contracts and limits